lydiacg/calculator/README.md

 `calculator.divide(*numbers: float, overwrite_memory: bool = False)`

 Divides provided number(s).
-Option to add to stored memory or overwrite memory with result - subtraction behaviour differs based on this flag.
+Option to add to stored memory or overwrite memory with result - divide behaviour differs based on this flag.

 If `overwrite_memory` flag is enabled, the memory will be overwritten with only the product of the provided numbers, otherwise the stored memory will be multiplied by all numbers, staring from the first provided number.